lux-sp4rk/bloodwork-vn/docs/manuscript.md

 ## Act 2

 Rachel sat slumped against the bathroom wall, the weight of the day pressing down on her chest.
 Red bile pooled in the toilet—so much for the cranberry vodka from earlier.
-She caught her reflection in the mirror—the glass shard below her eye had worked its way deeper, the skin around it angry and inflamed.
+Her cheek felt like it was on fire.She caught her reflection in the mirror—there was a small glass shard stuck below her eye, the skin around it angry and inflamed.
 When she touched it, fresh blood welled up.
-She should pull it out, but her hands were shaking too badly.
+She tried to pull it out, but her hands were shaking too badly.

 The front door was locked and the windows barricaded.
 Tommy was finally asleep, thanks to a half-dose of sedatives crushed into his milk.
 She hated herself for doing it—it was reckless, dangerous even—but the boy had been inconsolable after the attack.

 Her hands trembled as she rubbed her temples.
 The Ninja’s attack had been impossible, irrational.
 It wasn’t just some malfunction—this was something else.
 She had scoured the internet on her phone, desperate for an explanation, but found nothing.
 No recalls, no complaints.
 Just glowing reviews about how fun the toys were.
 If Tommy hadn't cried himself to sleep, his dinosaur pajamas crusted with dried blood, deep puncture wounds still oozing across his chest and collarbone, she wouldn't have believed it happened.
 She'd cleaned him up as best she could, but some of the cuts were bad...one was deep enough that she could see the pale layer of fat beneath the skin.

+But what she supposed to do?
+Call the police?
+On who?
+On a toy?
+They'd think she was crazy.
+They'd think she had hurt herself and hurt her son.
+They'd smell the booze right away.
+And why not?
+Why wouldn't they think that?
+She'd been drinking all day.
+She'd been drinking for weeks.
+She'd been drinking since the day she'd found out about Ethan's death.
+What else was she going to do?

 A few hours later, her stomach growled, breaking the silence.
 She hadn’t eaten since breakfast.
 And she’d thrown that up anyway.
 Her stomach just didn’t hold anything down lately.
 The hallway felt unnervingly quiet as she made her way to the kitchen.
+Maybe a little food will help, she thought to herself.
+And there was no sign of the toys.
+Maybe it had all been a very bad dream, she was so messed up that it had all been a very vivid nightmare.
+Was there such a thing as a lucid nightmare?
+There had to be.
+Nightmares are dreams, right?

 Every creak of the floorboards set her nerves on edge.
 She grabbed a celery stalk and a knife, planning to make peanut butter snacks for herself right now, and leave some for Tommy when he woke up.
 She made herself another mixed drink, and gulped it down.

 She reached for the peanut butter.
 When she turned back to the counter, the knife was gone.
 Her heart stopped.
 She froze, scanning the room.
 Then she felt it—a sudden, searing pain in her hand.
 The Ninja was clinging to her arm, its tiny limbs locked around her wrist, the knife buried deep in her palm.

 The blade had punched straight through, the tip erupting from the back of her hand.
 Rachel screamed, instinctively trying to pull the knife out with her other hand.
 The Ninja's servos whined as it twisted the blade, and she felt the steel scrape against the small bones in her palm—a sensation that made her vision white out for a moment.
 The knife caught on something inside, tendon or ligament, and when she yanked harder, she felt it tear with a nauseating pop.

 Blood didn't just stream—it sprayed in arterial pulses, painting the counter, the wall, her face.
 The Ninja's grip was relentless, its plastic fingers digging into her flesh as it used its weight to drive the blade deeper.
-Rachel could see the white of bone through the ragged wound, could feel the knife grinding against metacarpals as she swung her arm wildly, screaming.
+Rachel could see the white of bone through the ragged wound, could feel the knife grinding against her finger bones as she swung her arm wildly, screaming.

 She slammed the toy into the counter once, twice, three times.
 On the fourth impact, something inside it cracked and it finally released its grip.
 It clattered to the floor, still clutching the blade in its tiny hand, leaving the knife protruding from both sides of Rachel's palm.
 She sobbed, gripping her wrist to try to slow the bleeding, but the damage was done—her fingers wouldn't close properly, the tendons severed.